JunaidUsmani2468/Web-Music-Player/README.md

 This is a static UI-only project, but it successfully replicates the visual components of the Spotify app, including:

-- **Left Navigation Sidebar:** A collapsible sidebar with links for Home, Search, and Your Library, as well as playlist creation.
+- **Left Navigation Sidebar:** A sidebar with links for Home, Search, and Your Library, as well as playlist creation.
 - **Main Content Area:** A dynamic-looking grid layout showcasing "Trending" and "Featured" charts.
 - **Bottom Music Player:** A persistent player bar at the bottom, which includes:
   - Song information (artist and title).